Sanya Lopez: 2020–present: Career resurgence

-In October 2020, she was announced to portray Melody Reyes in First Yaya, replacing Marian Rivera, who exited the project due to concerns over lock-in taping.
+In October 2020, Roberto was announced to portray Melody Reyes in First Yaya, replacing Marian Rivera, who exited the project due to concerns over lock-in taping.
 In 2021, she was cast as the leading lady in Agimat ng Agila, opposite Bong Revilla.
 Both series aired in 2021 and contributed significantly to her rise in popularity.
 Due to their success, both shows were renewed for a second season in 2022.
 Her character in Agimat ng Agila was written off to accommodate her commitment to the second season of First Yaya, retitled First Lady.

-On July 15, 2022, she released her debut single "Hot Maria Clara" under GMA Music along with its music video.
+On July 15, 2022, Roberto released her debut single "Hot Maria Clara" under GMA Music along with its music video.
 In 2023, she portrayed the legendary warrior Urduja in the television series Mga Lihim ni Urduja, alongside her fellow Encantadia co-stars Kylie Padilla and Gabbi Garcia.
 The following year, in 2024, she played Teresita Borromeo, also known as "Morena," in the historical drama Pulang Araw.

-In 2025, She reprised her role as Hara Danaya in Encantadia Chronicles: Sang'gre, a spin-off of the fantasy series Encantadia.
+In 2025, Roberto reprised her role as Danaya in Encantadia Chronicles: Sang'gre, a spin-off of the fantasy series Encantadia.
 On June 10, 2025, almost three years after its release, her single "Hot Maria Clara" appeared on top of Spotify's "Viral 50 Philippines Chart" after being featured on viral videos on social media.

+Personal life

+During the media conference for Samahan ng mga Makasalanan on March 27, 2025, Roberto confirmed that she was dating a non-showbiz Chinese businessman.
+She said they were still in the dating stage and were enjoying each other's company without pressure.
+Roberto also shared that she now viewed relationships more seriously compared to before, when she was more focused on her career.
+She described the businessman as sincere and consistent in pursuing her, adding that she still preferred traditional courtship and hoped to find a caring and serious partner.